 For example, I have links in all of my blogs saying: if you want to learn how to get 10, 15, 30 or more predictable appointments each month with your ideal clients, click here to watch a free training that explains how to do this.

-3. Have a link building strategy
+Step 3.
+Have a link-building strategy

 Link building is essential to rank higher on Google.